yeradis/chipchat/README.md

 carthage update
 ```

-DISCLAIMER: This is not a fully functional chat app, its just a `Schibsted Chat Interview Test`
+DISCLAIMER: This is not a fully functional chat app, its just a `Chat Interview Test`

 What you will find here: